Private Student Loans and Credit

 What is the required credit score for an private student loan?

 Generally speaking, your private student loan application should be accompanied by a credit score of at least 675.
+However, if your score isn't that high don't panic, you still have options for getting a loan and you should still submit your loan applications.
+Each lender has different criteria and even if you have a poor credit score you can still get a loan using a cosigner.
 Things that will drastically reduce your chances of getting an private student loan include:

 - Defaulted loans